 When you encounter the WordPress white screen of death, one of the first things you need to figure out is to look at what you were doing just before your site stopped working.

-Chances are the last thing you were doing is the reason for the most common WordPress errors.
+Chances are the last thing you were doing is the reason for the most common WordPress site errors.

 - Hosting issues